maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

     return features
 ```

-##

 I placed the training data in a folder called AudioSet, in which I have two sub-folders: male_clips and female_clips.
 We can extract the features of the training set simply by running the function above on all files in the training folder.
 The problem is however that for the moment, both the train and the test set are in the folder.
-We must therefore split these files in two, and run `get_MFCC` iteratively.
+We must, therefore, split these files in two, and run `get_MFCC` iteratively.

 ```python
 def get_features(source):